chandu5566/helloworld-java-maven/readme.txt

     </mirror>

-#to test whether jira is integrated with git or not
+#to test whether jira is integrated with git or not.
+Need to mention commit as issue name created in jira.